Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Two-Particle Wave Functions

 \section{Two-Particle Wave Functions}

 The minimal setting in which quantum entanglement can arise is a composite system consisting of two subsystems with internal degrees of freedom.
-As discussed above, in collider environments, natural and experimentally meaningful choices for such degrees of freedom could be chirality or particle flavor.

-Chirality and flavor are distinct quantum numbers in the SM, but weak interactions correlate them in a nontrivial way.
-Hence they provide a natural mechanism by which entanglement could be generated, alleviating the need for external entangling operations.
+Flavor is a distinct quantum number in the SM, correlated non-trivially by different interactions.
+These interactions then provide a natural mechanism by which entanglement is generated, alleviating the need for external entangling operations.

-Below we construct an explicit example of Bell-type inequalities using internal quantum numbers relevant to particle physics.
-Rather than relying on actively chosen detector settings, the observables considered here are defined through interaction contexts, i.e. the physical processes by which the system is probed.
+Below we construct an explicit example of Bell-type inequalities using the flavor formalism developed in the previous section.
+Rather than relying on actively chosen detector settings, the observables are defined through interaction contexts, i.e. the physical processes by which the system is probed.
 This formulation allows Bell-type inequalities to be used as operator-level diagnostics of local hidden-variable descriptions, while keeping the assumptions and limitations of such constructions explicit.

-We will focus on the flavor entangled states, since as discussed in Sec.~\ref{sec:single} we are not aware of a third chirality mixing operator in the SM.
-We reemphasize that even though measurements project onto mass eigenstates, correlations inherited from the initial flavor structure persist in the joint decay distributions.
-These correlations are precisely what enter Bell-type observables constructed in flavor space.
+The Bell-type inequality derived here relies on the assumption that each pair-wise measurement, collected across different interaction contexts, originates from the same underlying quantum state prepared at production.